duke-alibubu/Android_Learning/README.md

 ## LiveData Transformation
 - Using ```Transformations.map(...)```, we can map the ```LiveData``` to another possible data types that can be displayed on screen.
 - We can use this to trigger certain UI state as well.

+## RecyclerView
+- The greatest benefit of ```RecyclerView``` is that it is very efficient for large lists:
+  + By default, ```RecyclerView``` only does work to process or draw items that are currently visible on the screen.
+For example, if your list has a thousand elements but only 10 elements are visible, ```RecyclerView``` does only enough work to draw 10 items on the screen.
+When the user scrolls, ```RecyclerView``` figures out what new items should be on the screen and does just enough work to display those items.
+  + When an item scrolls off the screen, the item's views are recycled.
+That means the item is filled with new content that scrolls onto the screen.
+This `RecyclerView` behavior saves a lot of processing time and helps lists scroll fluidly.
+  + When an item changes, instead of redrawing the entire list, `RecyclerView` can update that one item.
+This is a huge efficiency gain when displaying lists of complex items!